St. Britto High School, Mapusa

-St. Britto High School, Mapusa. commonly known as St. Britto or St. Britto's, is a private Catholic primary and secondary school for boys located in Mapusa, Goa, on the west coast of India.
+St. Britto High School, Mapusa. commonly known as St. Britto or St. Britto's, is a private Catholic kindergarten, primary and secondary school for boys located in Mapusa, Goa, on the west coast of India.
 It was founded in 1946 and is run by the Society of Jesus (Jesuits).
-It is all-boys and includes grades one through ten.
+It is all-boys and includes nursery till grade ten.
 In 2017 all 142 graduates passed the secondary exam.

 History

 Indo-Portuguese historian Dr. Teotonio de Souza, part of the school's staff in the 1970s, says this was the third institution set up by the Jesuits in Goa.
 Its founding was assisted by Valentino Pinto, a wine-merchant of Mapusa.
 Initially, the school was called Sacred Heart High School.
 Its original owner faced difficulties in staffing and running it, and handed it over to the Jesuits on 22 June 1946, in Portuguese-ruled Goa.
 Dom Caetano Menezes, the owner of St. Mary's school nearby, also handed over his institution to the Jesuits.
 The school's name was changed to St. Britto High School on 18 May 1948.